 What is a payment settlement?

 Although transaction approval can be almost immediate, the actual transfer of funds into the merchant's account may take several hours, days, or even weeks.
-The duration of settlement periods depends on various factors, such as the transaction type and the issuing bank responsible for transferring the money.
+The duration of settlement periods depends on the terms of service from your acquiring bank.

 What is net settlement?